lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 ## Overview
--
+*	The whitepaper linked in resourcse covers in detail the usage of Power BI Embedded (A SKUs) Licence in embedding content for external users
-*	Users use Power BI Desktop to author queries, datasets and reports
+*	Users use Power BI Desktop to author queries, datasets and reports, and contents can published in Power BI Service as normal.
+If required, row level security can be defined.
-*	The .pbix file is recommended to be sored in a common location such as OneDrive
-*	All content creators and consumers require a Pro license unless the workspace has Premium capacity (in which case users with a Power BI Free license may view content which resides in Premium)
-*	For a small team collaboration, team can use the workspace fro both authoring and collaboration as well as distribution and delivery of content
-*	Apps can be optionally used to deliver read-only content to users, unless small teams do not desire the additional management overhead for apps
-*	Users can use features such as reschedule data refresh, use email subscriptions, dashboards and data alerts and are recommended to use features such as live connections and analyse in Excel
-*	On-Premises Data Gateway in Standard Mode supports data refresh, live connection or direct query
-*	Users can use Power BI mobile app
+* Power BI Rest API is used for embedding contents
-*	Users can use integration with Microsoft teams to facilitate data-driven decision-making
+* Datasets, dashboards and reports should be published to a specific Power BI workspace which has been designated for the embedded analytics project.
+* When embedding via Power BI Embedded application users are authenticated and authorized by the application and not application users do not need Power BI license.
+The application connects to Power BI through AAD based on service principle or master account.
+* Power BI embedded service can be paused when not in use and scaled up or down to handle varying workload levels.

 --Insert Diagram
 ## Resources